Cwnte/noire/README.md

 # noire

 functional blackboard <br>
-still learning react to build it to
+still learning react to build it